Learning Fairer Representations with FairVIC: Approach

 \subsection{FairVIC Training}

-To understand how FairVIC operates, it is crucial to define variance, invariance, and covariance within the context of fairness:
+To understand how FairVIC operates, it is crucial to define \textit{variance}, \textit{invariance}, and \textit{covariance} in their adapted forms: each is based on a classical statistical concept but used to express a specific fairness objective within the model.
+We consider binary classification tasks, where the model output \(\hat{y} \in [0, 1]\) represents the predicted probability of the favourable class, obtained via a sigmoid activation.

-\textbf{Variance}: This term promotes diversity in the latent representations by penalizing low variance in the bottleneck embeddings of the neural network.
-It ensures the embeddings capture sufficient information, not relying upon a trivial relationship such as the protected characteristic in order to find a solution.
+\textbf{Variance}: This term promotes diversity in the latent representations by penalising low variance across features in the bottleneck embeddings, denoted \(z\in \mathbb{R}^d \), where \(z\) is the output of the encoder for each input.
+It ensures the embeddings capture sufficient information, rather than collapsing to a trivial relationship such as the protected characteristic.

-where $\sigma(z)$ represents the standard deviation of the embeddings, $\gamma$ is a margin parameter that controls the desired variability, and $N$ is the number of samples.
+where \(\sigma_j(z)\) represents the standard deviation of the \(j\)-th feature across the batch, we set \(\gamma\) to 1.0 as a margin parameter to encourage unit-scale variability in the latent representation, and \(d\) is the number of features in the embedding.

-\textbf{Invariance}: This term ensures the model’s predictions remain consistent when the protected attribute is flipped, promoting individual/counterfactual fairness.
+\textbf{Invariance}: This term ensures the model’s predictions remain consistent when the protected attribute is flipped, promoting individual (counterfactual) fairness.

 where $\hat{y}_i$ is the prediction for the original input, $\hat{y}_i^{*} $ is the prediction for the input with the protected attribute $P$ flipped to its complement, and $N$ is the number of samples.